 There are quite a few similarities between publishing interviews and interviews in other sectors; however, there are a few different traits and skills publishing employers look out for in candidates.
 We’ve come up with a list of the five things you need to know before your publishing interview to give you an idea of what to expect and how you can prepare.

-If it is not possible for interviews to take place in person due to social distancing restrictions, employers may hold video interviews instead using a platform such as Zoom or Skype.
-The advice below will be equally relevant whether your interview is virtual or face-to-face, but you may also find it useful to read our article on practical tips for video interviews.
+While it is not possible for face-to-face interviews to take place due to social distancing restrictions, employers are using video interviews on platforms such as Zoom or Skype.
+The advice in this article will apply whether your interview is virtual or in person but you may also find it useful to read our article on practical tips for video interviews.

 1. Commercial awareness

 Commercial awareness is expected of every publishing candidate and it’s not just about knowing the product you’ll be working on and who its target audience is.
 In fact, there are a lot of elements an employer may expect you to be aware of.
 These may include:

 - audience and circulation – who is the target demographic?
 How are they targeted?
 How many people buy the product?

 - topic – what is the publication about and what do you know about it?

 - competitors – which other publishers have products in the same market?
 How does your publisher set itself apart?

 - the state of that particular area of publishing – if the publisher deals with printed products, how is it adapting to the shift to digital?